Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 FPort values for other needs as long as they don't conflict with FPorts used for SCHC C/D and SCHC F/R.

-A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).
-RuleIDs FPortUp and FPortDown are reserved for fragmentation, in order to improve interoperability RECOMMENDED values are:
+In order to improve interoperability RECOMMENDED fragmentation RuleID values are:

 * RuleID = 20 (8-bit) for uplink fragmentation, named FPortUp
 * RuleID = 21 (8-bit) for downlink fragmentation, named FPortDown
-* RuleID = 22 (8-bit) for which SCHC compression was not possible
+* RuleID = 22 (8-bit) for which SCHC compression was not possible (no matching rule was found)
+* RuleID = 23 (8-bit) for multicast downlink fragementation

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
 A RuleID different from FPortUp or FPortDown